dotwebstack/dotwebstack-framework/docs/core/sorting.md

 The following snippet from an `dotwebstack.yaml` file shows the `sortableBy` configuration properties.

-Define a name for sorting which will be used in the graphql `<objectType>Order` enum type.
+Define a name for sorting which will be used in the GraphQL `<objectType>Order` enum type.
 Under each `sortableBy` property you can
 define one or more (nested) fields to sort on.

 By default the first entry of the `sortableBy` is used for sorting.